-The LDS can be viewed at www.ribblevalley.gov.uk/site/scripts/documents_info.php?documentID=699 or at the Council Offices, Level D Reception.
+The LDS can be viewed at www.ribblevalley.gov.uk/site/scripts/documents_info.php?documentID=699 or at the Council Offices, Reception.
 Also paper copies are available on request.

 Different Local Development Documents (LDDs) require slightly different approaches.
 For example, Area Action Plans need more localised community involvement than the Borough-wide Core Strategy as they focus on specific small areas, while the Core Strategy will contain broader more strategic policies which will affect the whole of the local community.
-The SCI will help us set out a common sense approach to engaging those individuals and groups appropriate to each document.
-The use of the Council's web site will also help with useful give assist access to information.
+The SCI will set out a common sense approach to engaging those individuals and groups appropriate to each document.
+The Council's web site will also help with useful information.